 DCf is the concentration factor for marine biota (fish or crustaceans) in L/kg (IAEA, 2004).

-N is the annual seafood ingestion in kg/year ().
+N is the annual seafood ingestion in kg/year (Table 18).

 Screening Values

 Calculation of Screening Values

 The most conservative or ‘worst case’ radionuclide and scenario were selected as screening levels for gross alpha and beta.
 The gamma concentration limit was divided into three screening levels as it is more practical to differentiate between gamma emitting radionuclides during screening.